Chadnaut/Attract-Mode-Experiments/layouts/Experiment.Reflection/README.md

 - `floor.png` - Image that overlays the reflection
 - `layout.nut` - The example layout
-- `reflection.nut` - The blur shader
+- `reflection.frag` - The blur shader